 Another aspect of online and socializing electronically is that a woman can create a fake persona, play along, waste time, lead on, and perhaps destroy that persona and start over.

-She can also, by being hidden behind the comfort of the electronic veil and her computer or smartphone screen, choose to ignore and disrespect you with no repercussions.
+She can also, by hiding behind the comfort of an electronic (her computer or smartphone screen), choose to ignore and disrespect you with no repercussions.

 I bet that this is not something that you usually tolerate in real life.